-It's true.
-The Light shines in the darkness, but not everyone sees the way.
-Jesus said in John 3:19, "This is the verdict: Light has come into the world, but men loved darkness instead of light because their deeds were evil."
-Apart from the gracious working of the Spirit of God, no man can see the Light.
+This again demonstrates the severity of the human problem.
+We enter the world in the darkness, and even when the Light of the world Himself comes, sinners don't see Him.
+Jesus later explains in John 3:19, "This is the verdict: Light has come into the world, but men loved darkness instead of light because their deeds were evil."